takenet/messaginghub-docs/docs/en/content-types/media-link.md

 > Note: The metadata support varies per channel, it may be ignored if not supported.

+Some channel allows the definition of the display *aspect ratio* for some media types.
+For instance, in *Messenger*, you should set the `1:1` value for the `aspectRatio` property to send squared images.

 #### Examples
 1 - Sending the link of an image including title, descriptive text and metadata: